jeevan11vision/jeevan11vision.github.io/_pages/about.md

 * (Sep 2019): Joined Fusemachines as a Machine Learning Engineer Associate.
 * (Sep 2019): Graduated with Bachelor's in Computer Engineering from Pulchowk Campus, Tribhuvan University, Nepal.
 * (Jan 2019): Joined Leapfrog Technology as AI intern for 6 months.
-* (Jan 2018): Shortlisted for Fusemachines AI Fellowship and fuse|ai Scholarship.
+* (Jan 2018): Shortlisted for Fusemachines AI Fellowship and fuseAI Scholarship.